 Once you have located an eBook, you will see the information about viewing and downloading on the next page.
 This eBook is available from EBSCO.
-On the LEFT side are the selections to view this eBook (the right side under "tools" are general database tools and will give citation information, but not access to the book):
+On the LEFT side are the selections to view this eBook.
+Select PDF to see full page images (which makes it easier to cite page numbers), or EPUB which will resize to fit your screen.
+The Tools on the right side are general database tools that will give citation information, but not access to the book):

 Here is the PDF full-text page.
 You can save or email up to 100 pages of this book.

 In order to download or email pages in this book, you will need to have a My EBSCOHost account.
 If you do not already have one, you can create one:

 Once you have signed in you will be able to download this book.
 You can choose the checkout period (1-7 days) and the download format (PDF or EPUB).
 You will see these viewing requirements:

 Desktop: Adobe Digital Editions 1.7.1 or higher is required for offline viewing.

 Kindle: PDFs can be created in the eBook Full Text view and transferred using Send To Kindle